Activist jailed by Egypt sees wider struggle for rights

 Shaath, 50, who is Egyptian and Palestinian by birth, took part in the 2011 pro-democracy uprising in Egypt, something he mentions in the same breath as his role in founding the Egyptian branch of the Palestinian-led boycott movement against Israel.

-“It is all civil, nonviolent action against injustice...and against occupation as well as dictatorship,” he told The Associated Press in a video interview from France.
+“It is all civil, nonviolent action against injustice, against inhumane treatment and against occupation as well as dictatorship,” he told The Associated Press in a video interview from France.
 “For me that’s the same cause and I will continue doing that.”

 He’s part of a new generation of activists, forged by the harsh repression of the 2011 uprisings and the failure of the Mideast peace process, and more focused on human rights than on the ideological and territorial disputes of their parents’ generation.